US STOCKS-Strong earnings, oil recovery drive indexes higher

 The S&P 500 index showed three new 52-week highs and seven

-new lows, while the Nasdaq recorded five new highs and 60 lows.
+new lows, while the Nasdaq recorded four new highs and 57 lows.

 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by Anil